secretstartups/handbook/people-group/offboarding/index.html.md

 1. **PBP**: PBP will forward the resignation email to the People Experience team at `people-exp@gitlab.com`, the People Operations Specialist team email inbox `peopleops@gitlab.com`, as well as to the payroll lead.
 The PBP will indicate the last day, reason for resignation, and rehire eligibility in the email.
 _Note: If the team member has a contract with a co-employer, the payroll lead will forward the email to the contact at the co-employer._
 1. **Experience**: The People Experience will save a pdf of the resignation email to the team member's BambooHR profile in their `Contracts & Changes` folder.
-1. **Specialist**: The Specialist will add the offboarding to the [People Exp/Ops Tracker](https://docs.google.com/spreadsheets/d/1Z45eOZ2rCRIKgGae3eOKQ8lhIbAPikSs5gLz3V8Kh9U/edit?ts=5e18b512#gid=488708224) in the `Specialist Offboardings` tab and add their name as a DRI, or ping the other Specialists to be certain that there is a fair balance and rotation of who is the DRI.
+1. **Specialist**: The Specialist handling the exit interview / survey process will add their name to column `AC` in the offboarding [People Exp/Ops Tracker](https://docs.google.com/spreadsheets/d/1Z45eOZ2rCRIKgGae3eOKQ8lhIbAPikSs5gLz3V8Kh9U/edit?ts=5e18b512#gid=488708224) as a DRI, or ping the other Specialists to be certain that there is a fair balance and rotation of who is the DRI.

 1. **Experience**: The People Experience Team will determine who will create the offboarding issue according to the [offboarding guidelines](/handbook/people-group/offboarding/offboarding_guidelines/), and confirm this in the [People Exp/Ops Tracker](https://docs.google.com/spreadsheets/d/1Z45eOZ2rCRIKgGae3eOKQ8lhIbAPikSs5gLz3V8Kh9U/edit?ts=5e18b512#gid=0).